oleksiikutuzov/flipperzero-ufbt-action/README.md

 * Saves ufbt cache for your repository as you run it and automatically updates it as needed.
 [More about managing caches.](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#managing-caches)

 * Has error matching and shows errors in Annotations section of the Summary.

-* Uploads artifact after sucessful build.
+* Uploads artifact after successful build.

 ## Inputs